Eric-McKinney/mint/log.md

     - First I want to see how viable using only doubles for everything is
     - If that doesn't go well, I'll tidy up the existing code

+## October 19th, 2024

+Goals for today:

+- [x] See if it makes sense to store all numbers as doubles
+- [ ] Tidy up existing eval code
+- [ ] Allow longer variable names or add error for exceeding max length
+- [ ] Fix accidental closures (evaluation of function and variable definitions)

+Notes:

+- Midterms are over
+- I don't want to go the route of doubles only because it feels hacky and potentially causes a loss of precision